dariansal/data-structures-from-scratch/README.md

 - Implement more advanced data structures (e.g., Hash Table, AVL Trees).
 - Implement additional algorithms for existing data structures.
 - Write unit tests for each data structure using JUnit.
 Use Maven to manage test dependencies and automate unit test execution.

+## Usage Rights
+This repository is publicly visible for academic purposes only.
+Any unauthorized use, reproduction, or distribution requires explicit permission from the repository owner.